The week before the 1932 RAF Display, Flight's editor commented on the rationale behind the theme chosen for the finale:

 Redland is the villain of this piece.
 She has ignored her covenants and opened war on Blueland.
 To Blueland sea communications are vital.
 Her food must come in by sea, and the lives of her people depend on the merchant fleet.
 This fleet is threatened with extinction by the submarines of Redland.
 On the principle that submarines, like aircraft, are best dealt with before they set out on their offensive voyages, Blueland organizes an air attack on the submarine base.6

-Despite the base's defences (fighters, anti-aircraft, observation balloon) it is caught by surprise when three Blueland bomber squadron arrive at high altitude; the Redland fighters go up to intercept but miss them in the cloud.
+Despite the base's defences (fighters, anti-aircraft, observation balloon) it is caught by surprise when three Blueland bomber squadrons arrive at high altitude; the Redland fighters go up to intercept but miss them in the cloud.
 (Shepherd noted that the set-piece 'admits the argument that no place can be made secure with absolute certainty against bombing raids'.)7 Blueland fighters shoot up the aerodrome (and the balloon, of course) from low level and the bombers start to do their work.

 There is a stiff fight eventually over the submarine base, and there are casualties on both sides, but the defending aircraft are outnumbered and the object of the raid is fully achieved.8